mid9tech/asset-management-wiki/Documents/Infrastructure.md

    - **Setup:**
      - **Controllers:** Implement RESTful endpoints in NestJS using controllers and services.
      - **Tools & Technologies:** TypeScript, NestJS, REST API.

----

-The described infrastructure provides a robust and scalable architecture for the asset management application, ensuring efficient development, deployment, and maintenance processes.